chinamike65/hugo-tuolesi/content/book4/book4en.md

 After attaining bodhicitta, one should always pay attention to cultivating bodhichitta, and no matter what hardships are encountered, never give up bodhicitta.

-Among the eighteen fundamental precepts of the bodhisattva precepts, breaking the "persuade to quit Bodhi" or "giving up the bodhicitta vows" means breaking the bodhisattva precepts.
+Among the eighteen fundamental precepts of the bodhisattva precepts, breaking the "persuade to quit Bodhi" or "giving up the bodhicitta vows" means breaking all the bodhisattva precepts.

 If you break other precepts, you only break that precept, not the Bodhisattva Precept.

-To break the Bodhisattva, the eighteen fundamental precepts of the sacramental precepts, still need to satisfy the four entanglements, that is, the four conditions: voluntarily want to do that evil deed, do it without shame, do it with joy, and do not consider it as a fault.
+To break the eighteen fundamental precepts Bodhisattva, still need to satisfy the four entanglements, that is, the four conditions: voluntarily want to do that evil deed, do it without shame, do it with joy, and do not consider it as a fault.

 In Buddhism, only Buddha Shakyamuni can formulate or change the precepts.
 Therefore, Buddha Shakyamuni is called Buddha, and no other bodhisattva or great virtue has this right.

-In addition, the precepts cannot be reasoned with logic and logic, which is very important.
-Now many masters use logic and logic to explain the precepts, which has caused too many misunderstandings.
+In addition, the precepts cannot be reasoned about with logic and discussion, which is very important.
+Now many masters use logic and discussion to explain the precepts, which has caused too many misunderstandings.

 Those who have never received the Bodhisattva Precepts before, should consider carefully when taking and upholding these precepts.
 If you can keep the precepts pure, then you can take the Bodhisattva Precepts.
 Even if you can take and uphold one precept in a pure way, the rewards will be very great.

 If you feel that you can't do it, don't take it for the time being, and you can wait until the opportunity is ripe before taking the ordination.

-##### 3. What is the nature of tolerating Paramita's humiliation?
+##### 3. Patience

 Forbearance includes internal causes and external conditions, and an unshakable attitude towards internal and external causes and conditions is tolerance for humiliation.

-For example, when you are scolded, you can be calm, not angry, and not resentful.
-This kind of mentality is forbearance.
+For example, when you are insulted, you can still be calm, not angry, and not resentful.
+This kind of mentality is Patience.

 There are three types of humiliation: injury tolerance, suffering tolerance, and Dharma tolerance.

 ##### (1) Hurts and tolerance

-We must endure being hurt, beaten, scolded, and wronged by others.
+We must endure being hurt, beaten, insulted, and wronged by others.

 Why endure it?
 Because these are all about eliminating karma.